AppImageCrafters/AppRun/docs/USAGE.md

 - `APPDIR_LIBC_LINKER_PATH`: `ld-linux.so` relative paths separated by `:`.
 Example: `lib/ld-linux.so.2:lib64/ld-linux-x86-64.so.2`
 - `APPDIR_LIBC_LIBRARY_PATH`: libc library paths contained in the compat runtime separated by `:`.

+### Optional Environment Entries

 - `APPDIR_PATH_MAPPINGS`: list of path mappings separated by semicolon, a path mapping is composed by two paths separated by a colon.
 Example: `/usr/lib/myapp:$APPDIR/usr/lib/myapp;`

+### Recommended Environment Entries

+Besides, the required environment variables you should define those that allow the bundle binaries to resolve their resources at runtime.
+Here you will find some recommendations:

+- `PATH`: executables search path, it's recommended to extend the system definition with the paths to the bundle binaries dirs.
+- `XDG_DATA_DIR`: data dirs, it's recommend to extend the system definition with `$APPDIR/usr/share` and `$APPDIR/usr/local/share`